AFE23-u/AFE/README.md

 python3 main.py
 ```

-If we use our trained model for inference, run the following code
+If use our trained model for inference, run the following code

 ```
 cd AFE-main/AFE